Skip to main content

 Most AI systems either:

-Synap uses Proposals - AI creates "draft entities" that pause in a validation queue:
+Synap uses Proposals — AI creates draft changes that pause in a validation queue:

 This is only possible because of event sourcing: